death-of-rats/death-of-rats.github.io/posts/travis-nikola.md

 .. type: text
 -->

 One has running Nikola.
-One stores all his work on GitHub and hosts it on GitHub Pages.
+One stores all ones work on GitHub and hosts it on the GitHub Pages.
 Nice.
-But... come on, there allways must be the *but*.
-But do I really need to push my changes to the repo, and when I'm to ready build static pages and push them to master.
+But do I really need to push my changes to the repo, and when I'm ready, build static pages and push them to the `master`.
 And what if I'm not at my computer, what if I must change some typo.
-It would be nice if something could do this build and deploy stuff for me.
+It would be nice if something could do this build and deploy the stuff for me.

 That is why I invite...